Company: SC Group Global

 KTP Associate: Matt Harvey

-Project summary: Green military machine?
-A collaboration between SC Group and University of Exeter is accelerating the implementation and integration of electric and hybrid powertrains, helping make military equipment more environmentally sustainable, offering new or enhanced capabilities, and is opening up opportunities in other sectors (marine, emergency response, disaster relief, hazardous environments).
+Green military machine?
+A collaboration between SC Group and University of Exeter is accelerating the implementation and integration of electric and hybrid powertrains, helping make military equipment more environmentally sustainable, offering new or enhanced capabilities, and opening up opportunities in other sectors (marine, emergency response, disaster relief, hazardous environments).

-The challenge: Renewed interest in the All-Terrain Mobility Platform (ATMP), developed in the 1980s, has come with additional demands – increased sustainability, stealth, range, speed and flexibility.
+Renewed interest in the All-Terrain Mobility Platform (ATMP), developed in the 1980s, has come with additional demands – increased sustainability, stealth, range, speed and flexibility.
 This indicated the need for a new hybrid or electric powertrain.
 Whilst hybrid and electric drive technology is mature for road cars, it is far from mature for high mobility and defence vehicles.
 SC Group wanted to overcome this challenge by being the first to develop

 ing a flexible hybrid or electric powertrain suitable initially for the ATMP, and applicable to larger and more complex vehicles.
 SC Group has achieved this by developing this technology for t

-The solution: a KTP with University of Exeter experts has helped to stimulate:
+A KTP with University of Exeter experts has helped to stimulate:

 · A wider change in thinking for power systems in the UK defence sector and more widely, including marine, rail, HGVs, and aerospace.
 SC Group‘s main customer, the British Army, recently announced £100M for innovation, specifically including hybrid drive, as part of an effort to decarbonise its operations.